 Fluorescents and CFLs

 Dimmable bulbs are the most commonly encountered special case for LEDs.
-If you are going to use LEDs in a dimmer, make sure they are dimmable bulbs.
-A non-dimmable LED bulb will function in a dimmer, but often at the detriment of its lifespan and performance – non-dimmable LED bulbs are prone to flickering and can emit a high-pitched noise when used with dimmers.
+If you are going to use LEDs with a dimmer, make sure they are dimmable bulbs and you are using an LED compatible dimmer.
+A non-dimmable LED bulb may function with a dimmer, but often at the detriment of its lifespan and performance – non-dimmable LED bulbs are prone to flickering and can emit a high-pitched noise when used with dimmers.
 Take a look at these dimmable LEDs:

 Turning your lights on takes the bulb from 0 to 100 in seconds, flooding it with electricity that can, in some cases, gradually weaken parts of the light bulb.
 This is part of the typical wear and tear on light bulbs, but there are ways to limit the amount of stress, thereby increasing light bulb lifespan.